Brick7Face/psychiatric-guide-app/README.md

 `cloud_sql_proxy.exe -instances="psychiatric-guide:us-west1:psychiatric-guide-db"=tcp:3306`<br>
 On Linux/MacOS:<br>
 `./cloud_sql_proxy -instances="psychiatric-guide:us-west1:psychiatric-guide-db"=tcp:3306`<br>
+If that command is not found on Linux/MacOS, use `chmod u+x cloud_sql_proxy` and then the command above.
+If you get an authentication error, download the Google Cloud SDK from https://cloud.google.com/sdk/ and follow the instructions to log in.
+If there is still an error, contact bryanplant on Github for access information.

 Since our software is a web application, there is not exactly a way to compile it explicitly.
 However, since it needs to be publicly hosted, to see changes in development, one can run from the command line the command